cedrickchee/ssd-yolo-retinanet/README.md

     - Easy to read and very active repository.
 This repo drive me complete my code
 - [Another pytorch version](https://github.com/kuangliu/pytorch-retinanet)
     - Almost all code are followed from this repository, but this repo is not complete yet

+#### Author
+jtlee at omnious dot com

+Feel free to contact me about code.